Wasifa-Afroz/Shopping-Mart-Management-system/README.md

 Open phpMyAdmin by visiting http://localhost/phpmyadmin in your browser.

-Import the provided SQL database file into phpMyAdmin to create the required database.
+Import the provided SQL database file into phpMyAdmin to create the required database [named as shopping_mart.sql]

 Copy the entire project folder and paste it into the htdocs directory inside your XAMPP installation folder (usually found at C:\xampp\htdocs).